my1396/Econ-Study/_posts/2025-04-07-Good-Coding-Practices.md

     └── src
 ```

-- `data` contains the data files used in the project.
+- `data` contains the input data files used in the project.

   You can further organize the `data` folder into `raw` and `processed` subfolders.

 - `doc` contains any manuscripts or interim summaries/notes produced with the project.

 - `figs` contains any plots, images, tables, or figures *created and saved by your code*.
 It should be possible to delete and regenerate this folder with the scripts in the project folder.

-- `output` contains non-figure objects created by the scripts.
-For example, processed data or logs.
+- <span class="env-green">`output`</span> contains non-figure objects created by the scripts.
+For example, regression results or intermidate calculation results.

+  It is important to distinguish input (`data`) with output!

 - `src` is an optional folder for any files you may want to `source()` in your scripts.

   Supporting files that are not meant to be run on their own, for instance, functions that you want to use across multiple scripts, can be stored here.

+- Individual code scripts should be prefixed with a number that indicate the sequence of running.

+  `01_get_data.R`, `02_preprocess_data.R`, ...

+  The padding zero ensures correct order when you have **more than 9 scripts**.
+Otherwise, `10_` and `11_` will be listed before `2_`, which is not ideal.

 Source: [R Best Practices, @DeStasio](https://kdestasio.github.io/post/r_best_practices/)